xiaoxialexazhang/jetson-nano-plant-health-detection/README.md

    nano labels.txt
    ```
    ![image](https://github.com/xiaoxialexazhang/jetson-nano-safe-lettuce/assets/170693946/665397f9-eb61-4310-b6c1-3bf5c108c5da)

    Edit the labels.txt file.
 Make sure all labels are in alphabetical order.
 There should be three labels, each in a line.

    ![image](https://github.com/xiaoxialexazhang/jetson-nano-safe-lettuce/assets/170693946/b9e8bad0-59cb-4c8a-9a52-87230a2f8ac3)

-   Then, Ctrl+x to exit, type Y to save changes, and press enter to confirm that the changes are saved to labels.txt
+   Then, Ctrl+X to exit, type Y to save changes, and press enter to confirm that the changes are saved to labels.txt

    ![image](https://github.com/xiaoxialexazhang/jetson-nano-safe-lettuce/assets/170693946/6f0b7c31-47e4-4831-b1c8-a47896961ff8)

-8. You can type "exit" to exit the docker container.
+9. You can type "exit" to exit the docker container.

 Now, we are finally done with prep work!
 We can now proceed on training our lettuce model.